jxjo/Xoptfoil2/docs/airfoil_optimization/optimization_task.md

 ## Objective function

-At the start of an optimisation, the results for the initial airfoil are evaluated at all operating points and normalised to "1" using an individual scaling factor.
+At the start of an optimisation, the initial seed airfoil is evaluated at all operating points and each result is normalised to 1.0 with an individual scaling factor applied.

-These individual results are then added together to form an overall result - the 'objective function' - which will be again normalised to "1".
-This ensures that the optimisation task begins with the value "1" of the objective function for the initial airfoil.
+These individual results are then added together to form an overall result - the 'objective function' - which will be again normalised to 1.0.
+This ensures that the optimisation task begins with the value '1' of the objective function for the initial seed airfoil.

-A better result is found when the value of the objective function becomes smaller - for example, when it decreases from 1.0 to 0.92.
+During optimization a better result will be found if the value of the objective function becomes smaller - for example, when it decreases from 1.0 to 0.92.
 The percentage improvement is calculated by  (1.0 - 0.92) * 100 = 8%

 ![improvement](../images/objective_improvement.png){:width="50%"}

 Development of the objective function during an optimisation, shown here as "improvement".
 {: .fs-2}

 ### Multi objectives - Pareto Front

-If the results of the individual operating points are combined into a single number, the objective function, a problem arises: the result of the optimisation is no longer clear, as different improvements at the operating points lead to the same overall result.
+If the results of the individual operating points are combined into a single number a problem arises: the result of the optimisation is no longer clear, as different improvements at the operating points lead to the same overall result.

-The (infinite) set of these different individual results with the same overall result is called the 'pareto front'.
+The (infinite) set of these individual results with the same overall result is called the 'pareto front'.

 ![pareto](../images/objective_pareto.png){:width="70%"}

 Pareto front of an optimisation with 2 operating points.
 All 3 variants of an improvement at the individual operating points lead to the same overall result: +10%
 {: .fs-2}

 Which of these 3 results is the better result?
-The person who defined the optimisation would perhaps say "Result 2 is the best!
-It is particularly important for me to achieve a greater improvement at operating point 2.
+The one who defined the optimization would perhaps say "Result 2 is the best!
+It is particularly important for me to achieve a better improvement at operating point 2.
 Operating point 1 is not so important...".

 ### Weighting

 The problem caused by the 'pareto front' can be mitigated by introducing a weighting per operating point.
 The default value for the weighting of an operating point or a geometric objective is '1.0'.

-This value can be changed per operating point using the `weighting()` parameter.
+This weighting can be changed per operating point using the `weighting()` parameter.

 Example: